tsoniotis/popit/_posts/2020-07-02-SiliconeMould.md

 When it comes to creating moulds there're several ways one can go about it.

-In our case <a href="https://www.notion.so/Byron-Mach-771cb40a25704056aaafd37845932169" target="_blank">Byron</a> and I decided to work with off the self silicone, which is very cheap, you can find it in any hardware store and it allows for many different techniques.
+In our case <a href="https://www.notion.so/Byron-Mach-771cb40a25704056aaafd37845932169" target="_blank">Byron</a> and I decided to work with off the shelf silicone, which is very cheap, you can find it in any hardware store and it allows for many different techniques.
 So, we decided to use two different methods to showcase how anyone can do it.

-Byron worked on how one can handle silicone in the same way as a bread dough and in his website he runs you through the process.
-I opted for using chemicals (because mad science suits me) to work with silicone in a liquid form, the same way I would work with epoxy resin.
+Byron worked on how one can handle silicone in the same way as bread dough and in his website he runs you through the process.
+I opted for using chemicals (because mad science suits me) to work with silicone in liquid form, the same way I would work with epoxy resin.

 So, in my case as you can see in the video below I used the following:
 1. 100% Silicone, which I bought from a hardware store around the corner